dev-prasanna-sonawane/Quiz-App-Flutter/README.md

 ## Contributing

 Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like
+For major changes, please open an issue first to discuss what you would like to change.